chasingmaxwell/graphql-leveler/README.md

   name: 'person',
   fields: () => ({
     attributes: {
-      // No need to use LevelerObjectType since it's only one level deep.
+      // This would have been GraphQLObjectType before.
-      type: new GraphQLObjectType({
+      type: new LevelerObjectType({
         name: 'personAttributes',
         fields: () => ({
           name: { type: GraphQLString },